 Once you know your blended rate, compare it with the debt consolidation rate.
 If a debt consolidation loan gives you a lower interest rate than what you already have, you should implement this strategy.
 Debt consolidation is one of the top means to learn how to pay off debt faster if you do not plan on using credit cards or obtaining more loans.

 The method is also advantageous if you have trouble keeping up with your due dates and required payments.
-With a single loan sum and fewer payments to make, the chances of late payments are minimum.
+With a single loan sum and fewer payments to make, the chances of late payments are minimal.
 It may also let you save more money in the long run.

-4. Pay More Than Minimum
+5. Pay More Than Minimum

 If you do not seek a big debt payment strategy, you can learn how to pay off debt faster with a more straightforward approach, as well.
 Taking out more than your minimum amount requires you to contribute extra toward paying off a particular debt.